Millennial AI

 CRM data is stale by the time anyone acts on it

-Reps log deals inconsistently, stages drift without criteria, and by the time leadership reviews the pipeline in a Monday forecast call, half the data is two weeks old.
+Reps log deals inconsistently, stages drift without criteria, and by Monday's forecast call half the data is two weeks old.
 You're making resource decisions on a snapshot that no longer reflects reality.

 Marketing reports on MQLs.
 Sales cares about SQLs that close.
-Without a shared attribution model, every QBR turns into a negotiation over whose numbers are right rather than a conversation about what to do next.
+Without a shared attribution model, every QBR becomes a fight over whose numbers are right instead of a conversation about what to do next.

-Either there's no scoring model at all (reps are triaging leads on gut feel) or there's a legacy model nobody believes because it keeps surfacing accounts that never convert.
+Either there's no scoring model at all and reps triage leads on intuition, or there's a legacy model nobody believes because it keeps surfacing accounts that never convert.

 CS has no early warning system

 Churn gets diagnosed in the offboarding call.
-Product usage signals, support ticket patterns, and engagement drops are sitting in three different tools.
-Unconnected.
-Nobody is watching the correlation.
+Product usage signals, support ticket patterns, and engagement drops sit in three different tools with no one watching the correlation.

 Reporting takes longer than acting on it

-Weekly revenue reports are assembled manually from CRM exports, spreadsheet formulas, and Slack messages.
-By Friday afternoon, they're already outdated.
+Weekly revenue reports get assembled manually from CRM exports, spreadsheet formulas, and Slack messages.
+By Friday afternoon they're already outdated.

-We diagnose your revenue motion first, then engineer for it.
+We diagnose your revenue motion first, then build for it.

-Every engagement starts with understanding how revenue actually moves through your business, which rarely matches the org chart.
+Every engagement starts with understanding how revenue moves through your business.
+That rarely matches the org chart.
 The build follows the diagnosis.

 Weeks 1–2

-We run structured interviews across sales, marketing, and CS leadership and do a hands-on audit of your CRM configuration, attribution setup, and reporting infrastructure.
+We interview sales, marketing, and CS leadership, then audit your CRM configuration, attribution setup, and reporting infrastructure.
 We map every handoff where data quality drops or decisions slow down.

-Deliverable: Revenue Motion Diagnostic: a prioritized breakdown of friction points, data gaps, and automation opportunities ranked by pipeline impact.
+Deliverable: Revenue motion diagnostic: a prioritized list of friction points, data gaps, and automation opportunities ranked by pipeline impact.

 Weeks 3–4

-Based on the audit, we design the target-state data architecture: CRM field schema, lifecycle stage definitions, lead scoring logic, attribution model, and the automation rules that govern handoffs.
-We get explicit sign-off from stakeholders before any build begins.
+Based on the audit, we design the target-state data architecture: CRM field schema, lifecycle stage definitions, lead scoring logic, attribution model, and automation rules for handoffs.
+We get explicit sign-off from stakeholders before any build starts.

-Deliverable: RevOps Blueprint: technical specification covering data model, scoring criteria, attribution logic, and automation workflows.
+Deliverable: RevOps blueprint: technical spec covering data model, scoring criteria, attribution logic, and automation workflows.

 Weeks 5–10

-We implement the blueprint inside your existing stack (HubSpot, Salesforce, or whichever CRM you run) and wire in the adjacent tools: marketing automation, product analytics, support platforms.
-AI-powered lead scoring models are trained on your historical conversion data.
-Attribution models are connected to actual closed-won outcomes, not first-touch form fills.
+We implement the blueprint inside your existing stack (HubSpot, Salesforce, or whatever CRM you run) and wire in adjacent tools: marketing automation, product analytics, support platforms.
+Lead scoring models get trained on your historical conversion data.
+Attribution connects to actual closed-won outcomes, not first-touch form fills.

-Deliverable: Live system with documented automation workflows, scoring model in production, and attribution dashboard connected to revenue outcomes.
+Deliverable: Live system with documented automation workflows, scoring model in production, and attribution dashboard tied to revenue outcomes.

 Ongoing retainer

-We build the executive and operational dashboards your team will actually use, establish a cadence for model retraining as conversion patterns shift, and sit in on pipeline reviews to catch data quality issues before they compound.
-Retainer scope is adjusted quarterly based on what the business needs next.
+We build the dashboards your team will use, set a cadence for model retraining as conversion patterns shift, and sit in on pipeline reviews to catch data quality issues before they compound.
+Retainer scope adjusts quarterly based on what the business needs.

 Deliverable: Monthly performance reports, model drift alerts, and a standing optimization backlog with impact estimates.